 The sharing agreement for the mobile access network will have positive effects for the customers and for the Belgian society as a whole, in particular a faster and more extensive deployment of 5G, a significant reduction in total energy consumption and an improvement of the global mobile service experience, while maintaining a strong differentiation between the parties on services and customer experience.

-Orange Belgium - Decision BCA - UK.pdf 34 KB
+Orange Belgium - Decision BCA - UK.pdf

 About Orange Belgium